 Geography and demography

-Sri Lanka (formerly Ceylon) is an island about the size of Tasmania in the Indian Ocean, lying east of the southern tip of the Indian subcontinent from which it is separated by the Palk Strait.
-The population of Sri Lanka is 20.8 million, with 2.3 million people living in the capital city of Colombo.
-Major districts include Gampaha (2.2 million people), Kurunegala (1.6 million people) and Kandy (1.3 million people).
+Sri Lanka (formerly Ceylon) is an island about the size of Tasmania in the Indian Ocean.
+It lies east of the southern tip of the Indian subcontinent, separated by the Palk Strait.
+The population of Sri Lanka is 21.2 million, with over 2.3 million people living in the capital city of Colombo.
+Major districts include Gampaha (over 2.2 million people), Kurunegala (over 1.6 million people) and Kandy (over 1.3 million people).

-Political power in the Democratic Socialist Republic of Sri Lanka since independence in 1948 has fluctuated between two main political parties – the leftist Sri Lanka Freedom Party (SLFP) and the centre-right United National Party (UNP).
+Political power in the Democratic Socialist Republic of Sri Lanka since independence in 1948 has alternated between two main political parties – the leftist Sri Lanka Freedom Party (SLFP) and the centre-right United National Party (UNP).
 The President is directly elected and is Head of State, Head of Government and Commander-in-Chief of the armed forces.